ntclark/PostScript/PostScriptInterpreter/Sources/COM Events/Readme.md

 If you'd like to see an example, check out the [psDemo](../../../psDemo) project, we'll use code from that example in this material.

-### Ask if the intepreter supports the event interfaCE
+### Ask if the intepreter supports events

 After you get a pointer to any interface the intepreter provides, IPostScript, for exmaple, probably by calling CoCreateInstance, you then ask for an IConnectionPointContainer interface from that interface:

 ```
 #include "PostScriptInterpreter_i.h"